Van Dijk to increase workload in comeback for Liverpool

 EVIAN, France (AP) — Liverpool center-back Virgil van Dijk is “ready to crack on” with more minutes in the team’s next preseason match as he returns from knee surgery, though it’s unclear if he’ll be ready for the start of the new season.

-Norwich visits Anfield for the Aug.
+Liverpool visits Norwich for the Aug.
 14 season opener but Van Dijk said he’s just focused on increasing his workload Thursday in a friendly against Bologna at the Premier League team’s training camp in Evian, France.

 Van Dijk reported no setbacks after playing 20 minutes against Hertha Berlin last Thursday.